A Spatially Informed Gaussian Process UCB Method for Decentralized Coverage Control: Methodology

 \subsubsection{Hyperparameter averaging}

-To maintain coherence across agents’ models, in \textbf{step~5} a Laplacian-based \eqref{eq: Laplacian} consensus update is performed at every iteration, aggregating model hyperparameters (e.g., kernel parameters, noise level) from neighbors to ensure consistent posterior inference in the decentralized setting:
+To maintain coherence across agents’ models, in \textbf{step~5} a Laplacian-based \eqref{eq: Laplacian} consensus update is performed at every iteration, where we average kernel hyperparameters $\boldsymbol{\theta}_i^{(t)}$ across neighbors to ensure consistent posterior inference in the decentralized setting: